testit-tms/adapters-java/testit-adapter-junit4/Readme.md

 - `Labels` - tags in the autotest card.
 - `Links` - links in the autotest card.
 - `Step` - the designation of the step.
+- `Classname` - name of the classname.
+- `Namespace` - name of the package.

 Description of methods:

 - `Adapter.addLinks` - add links to the autotest result.
 - `Adapter.addAttachments` - add attachments to the autotest result.
 - `Adapter.addMessage` - add message to the autotest result.